dbarattini/ArduPy/README.md

 pip install -r requirements.txt
 ```

-if you have all the requirements installed, you can start using Ardupy.
+if you have all the requirements installed, you can start using ArduPy.

 ## How to use